Pints, Pounds, & Pâté

 I really was not expecting how cold the plane would get at night over the Atlantic.
 Especially in the window seat, next to the exterior of the plane, the area near the floor gets super frigid.

-Definitely keep this in mind when picking shoes for your flight!
+Definitely keep this in mind when picking shoes for your long flight outfit.
 Personally, I would not recommend wearing shorts, as I think your legs would be extremely cold.
-I like to bring a cute wrap to warm me up, in addition to the sort of icky airplane blanket in its single-use-plastic bag.
+I like to bring a cozy wrap to warm me up, in addition to the...icky airplane blanket in its single-use-plastic bag.

 It's a bit cold during the day time flight on the way home, but not quite as chilly, in my experience.